 Painting a vehicle is rather simple, but "simple" rarely means "easy."
 So if you want to get professional results, then knowing what's necessary to achieve such results is the key to a successful paint job.
 Rather than downloading inferior auto body repair manuals free from the Internet, you can spend a small amount of money for a high-quality manual that includes detailed instructions and up-close photographs.

 The books The Motor Bookstore sells on how to paint your car, motorcycle, truck, or anything else for that matter, are a smart and small investment.
 For the best auto body repair book available, browse the various subjects such as body work, airbrushing, auto interiors and auto detailing.
 These specialized manuals will show you what you will need to get the best results.
 A comprehensive automobile paint book will save you both time and money.

 Modern paints sometimes require controlled environments, like a spray booth.
 Not only can they be environmentally dangerous but also bad for humans during application, therefore requiring protective suits and breathing masks.

 The proper disposal of leftover paints and solvents is also something to consider.
 Never dump chemicals down the drain or in the backyard.
 Most garbage collection centers have special areas for this type of refuse.
-Plus, the guys behind the counter at your local automotive paint store can also give you important tips on how to dispose of or recycle unused product.
+Plus, the guys behind the counter at your local automotive paint store can give you important tips on how to dispose of or recycle unused product.

 Spraying a small area in the driveway may be okay, as long as the overspray does not ruin your neighbor's car.
-But when it comes to catalized paints or primers, custom colors, etc., you want to make sure you're doing things right.
+But when it comes to catalyzed paints or primers, custom colors, etc., you want to make sure you're doing things right.

-So get one of our books and know what you'll need beforehand, in order to give your car a great-looking paint job.
+So get one of our books and know what you'll need beforehand in order to give your car a great-looking paint job.